davidgomari/CarRace2D/README.md

 This will launch the main menu, allowing you to select the desired simulation or training mode and configure agents.

+## UI Controls

+During both simulation and training, the following buttons are available in the UI:

+*   **Back Button:** Returns to the main menu.
+During training, this will save the current model before exiting.
+*   **Reset Button:** Resets the current episode, placing all agents back at their starting positions.
+*   **Pause/Resume Button:** Toggles between pausing and resuming the simulation/training.
+When paused, the environment state is frozen but the UI remains responsive.

+These controls allow for interactive monitoring and control of the simulation and training processes.

 ## Configuration

 The simulation behavior is primarily controlled through two YAML configuration files: